Kenyaholland/WordScramble/README.md

 As you can see, I didn't solve this puzzle.
 Maybe you can!

 ## **Set-up instructions**
-1. Clone the HTTPS link into a folder
+1. Clone the HTTPS link into a folder.
-2. Open the folder and open this application
+2. Open the "WordScramble" folder and open this application.

 ![image](https://user-images.githubusercontent.com/46533825/150461015-35fb78d0-549b-4fa7-8f98-5668f65779b1.png)